Discover Debt Consolidation Loan Review

 Pros of Discover

-- Loans as low as $2,500
+- Loans terms as long as seven years

 Cons of Discover

 - 660 credit score needed to qualify